nickjoven/blog/public/big-o-notation.md

 ## [Simplifying Big O](https://medium.com/swlh/simplifying-big-o-expressions-4f7c6059d3d5)

-When you're talking about an algorithm's Big O requirements, you will ultimately simplify or boil down the answer by removing constants and small terms.
+When you're talking about an algorithm's Big O requirements, you will ultimately *simplify* or boil down the answer by removing constants and small terms.

 O(4n<sup>2</sup>) and O(n<sup>2</sup>) are both represented as O(n<sup>2</sup>).
 O(500) is simplified to O(1).
 O(2n) is treated like O(n)

 O(4n<sup>2</sup> + 2n + 500) is simplified to O(n<sup>2</sup>).

+The general rule is to ignore constants and smaller terms.

-Simplification allows you to describe the complexity that best matches your algorithim, even if you extract some constants or small terms.
-You may still be asked to identify the operations that contribute to the time complexity, but if you're trying to optimize for O(n) and your solution is O(3n), that's still *far* from O(n<sup>2</sup>).
+Why do we do this?
+The mathematical models for Big O maintain the same order as *n* approaches infinity.
+As you approach infinity, the constants and small terms matter less and less: no matter what *Big Number(n + Big Number)* evaluates to, it is always going to be less than *n(*<sup>*2*</sup>*)*  You may still be asked to identify the operations that contribute to the time complexity, but if you're trying to optimize for O(n) and your solution is O(3n), that's still *far* better than O(n<sup>2</sup>).

 &nbsp;